Print

 Partial top view of Chocolate mousse pie with crushed candy canes on a white surface.

 Chocolate and mint are the perfect pair for holiday desserts.
-Combine them in a mousse pie and everyone will be thrilled!
-Smooth and insanely creamy, this mousse tart has a chocolate cookie crust which makes it easy to put together.
+Combine them in a mousse pie, and everyone will be thrilled!
+Smooth and irresistibly creamy, this mousse tart has a chocolate cookie crust, making it easy to assemble.
 And it can be frozen.
+Take out the crust, and you have a luscious chocolate mint mousse.

 • Yield: 8 servings